ashoktw/data_pipeline/README.md

 ## Sensitivity

 1. What measures will need to be taken in controlling access to this open text data?

-    Setup access to the GCS Buckets to provide access only to a group
+    Setup access to the GCS Buckets to provide access only to a group of people.
+Make sure to revoke the access to a person when they no longer need the access.
+Even before that, decide whether anyone apart from the service account which creates the BigQuery table needs access to the raw files.
+If that is the case, we can provide access only to the service account which creates the BigQuery table from the raw csv files and make sure that the service account is not reused in any other service.

 2. What measures would you put in place regarding its secure storage?